Run Service

 application

-The name of an application with which the job is associated.
+Defines the name of an application associated with the job.
 An application is a logical set of related jobs.

 subApplication

-The name of a sub-application with which the job is associated.
+Defines the name of a sub-application associated with the job.
 A sub-application is a logical sub-category of an application.

 outputURI